 Contact: Ramon and Viola Mata 509-586-9995

 Hope Medical is a faith-based, non-profit community medical clinic providing compassionate, evidence-based health care services to empower people to make informed decisions.

 Knights of Columbus #8179

 The Knights of Columbus is a Catholic fraternal service organization for men, eighteen (18) years of age or over.
-Council 8179 offers church related activities, insurance protection for its members and families, social outlets, community service, family oriented events, youth programs, as well as vocational and Pro-life support.
-The Order dedicates themselves to the ideals of Columbianism: Charity, Unity, Fraternity and Patriotism.
+Council 8179 offers church-related activities, insurance protection for its members and families, social outlets, community service, family-oriented events, youth programs, as well as vocational and Pro-life support.
+The Order dedicates itself to the ideals of Columbianism: Charity, Unity, Fraternity, and Patriotism.

 Marriage Encounter helps us make a good marriage better.
 The Marriage Encounter Weekend is a positive and personal experience for married couples, offering a technique of loving communication they can use for the rest of their lives.
 It is an opportunity to look deeply into your relationship with each other and with God.
 Marriage Encounter Weekends are held at various times throughout the Diocese.
 There are support groups and social activities held on a local level for encountered couples

 A way of following God’s plan for achieving and/or avoiding pregnancy.
 It consist of ways to achieve or avoid pregnancy using the physical means that God has built into human nature.